Big Island of Hawaii Visitor Guide

 - Upper Elevations: Cool

 Because you may want to explore the different zones and experience various micro-climates.
-Here are some basic packing ideas:
+Here are some packing ideas:

 - At least two bathing suits, so you can alternate every other day.